tyan/BCFierForRenga/USERGUIDE.md

 ## Installation ##

-Installation is done by running BCFier.exe that can be downloaded from bcfier.com.
-Follow the installation wizard and select the modules you want to install.
+Installation of the plugin is done by copying the folder with the plugin to the %RengaInstallationFolder%/Plugins.
+Detailed instructions are [here](https://help.rengabim.com/api/how-to-implement-a-plugin.html).
+BCFier for Windows does not need any installation.

 ### Requirements ###

-.NET Framework 4.8
+.NET Framework 4.8, RengaProfessional/RengaStandard 8.0 or higher.

 ### Uninstallation ###

-Uninstall using Programs and Features from Windows or the link in Start Menu > All Programs > BCFier > Uninstall.
+To uninstall the plugin simply remove it from Plugins folder.
 To manually remove a user settings file delete %localappdata%\BCFier\settings.config.